Ear Surgery

 (Otoplasty)

 When prominent, protruding, or irregularly shaped ears create aesthetic concerns that affect self-esteem and confidence, plastic surgery techniques can reshape, repair, and/or reposition the ears for a more cosmetically pleasing appearance.
-These procedures can even be performed on young children to prevent teasing and self-consciousness that can negatively impact emotional well-being.
+These procedures can even be performed on young children to prevent teasing and self-consciousness, which can negatively impact emotional well-being.
 Stretched, torn, and damaged earlobes can also be fixed with a variety of effective techniques.
-Dr. Joseph DiBello is experienced in the full spectrum of aesthetic ear surgeries and can determine the best approach for shaping your ears.

-What is Otoplasty?
+What Is Otoplasty?

-The specific plastic surgery technique called otoplasty, which is also referred to as ear pinning, is performed to correct protruding ears.
-It happens to be one of the few cosmetic surgeries performed on children.
-Otoplasty can be performed on one or both ears depending on the patient’s needs.
 Generally speaking, there is a wide range of cosmetic and reconstructive ear surgeries that can improve the shape, position, or proportion of the ear.
-Certain techniques can correct a defect in the ear structure that is present at birth, that becomes apparent with development, or it can treat misshapen ears caused by injury.
-Other techniques can address deformities of the ear lobe, whether it be a torn earlobe from an earring pulling through or an enlarged hole caused by stretching (gauging), to restore a more natural contour.
+Certain techniques can correct birth defects or treat misshapen ears caused by injury.
+Other strategies can address deformities of the earlobe, whether it be a torn earlobe from an earring pulling through or an enlarged hole caused by stretching (gauging), to restore a more natural contour.

 The ultimate goal of otoplasty and other ear surgeries is to create a natural shape, while bringing balance and proportion to the ears and face.
 Correction of even minor deformities can have profound benefits to appearance and self-esteem.